First a quiz:

 HMS Warrior at Portsmouth.
 Source |

 HMS Warrior at Portsmouth is the world’s first iron hulled, armored warship with steam engine and screw propulsion.
-This was BEFORE the Monitor or Merrimac.
+This was BEFORE the Monitor or Merrimack.
 When obsolete she was stripped and used as an oil storage hulk, but

 Here is a great 25 minute tour of the fully restored ship.